-Semester Coordinator - UL Department of Nursing and Allied Health Faculty member who the coordinates courses in the semester in which they are assigned.
+Semester Coordinator - UL LHC Group · Myers School of Nursing Faculty member who coordinates courses in the semester in which they are assigned.

-Simulation Educator - UL Department of Nursing and Allied Health Faculty member who teaches in the UL Lafayette Simulation Program
+$\textbf{Simulation Educator} - \textbf{UL LHC Group} \cdot \textbf{Myers School of Nursing Faculty member who teaches in the UL Lafayette Simulation Program }$

 Simulation Lab Staff - staff of the Simulation Program that are not simulation educators.
-Includes but not limited to: Simulation Technologist, Lab Assistants, and Information Technologist.
+Includes but is not limited to: Simulation Operations Specialist, Lab Assistants, and Information Technologist.